biblibre/omeka-plugin-CsvImportPlus/README.md

 8. `test_collection_update.csv`

     Update metadata of a collection.

     Parameters are the same as in the previous file.

+9. `test_collection_update_bis.csv`

+    Insert a new item in a collection selected in the form.

+    Parameters are the same as in the previous file, but set a default collection.

-9. `test_extra_data.csv`
+10. `test_extra_data.csv`

     Show import of extra data that are not managed as elements, but as data in a specific table.
 The mechanism processes data as post, so it can uses the